Staff brainstorming and planning begins.

 Why did you decide to close the building all at once for the renovation?

-Closing the entire building will enable the museum to work on multiple pieces of the project at a time, with the goal of completing the construction work needed in the shortest possible timeline.
+Closing the entire building enabled the museum to work on multiple pieces of the project at a time, with the goal of completing the construction work needed in the shortest possible timeline.

 Why was the North Building renamed the Martin Building?